 Faith is a vital role in the family unit.
 It draws us together.
 Holds us tight.
 Binds us with the ties of God.
 Keeping faith in our families secures the values of Christ are embedded in our children

-(Photo courtesy of pixabay.)
+(Photo courtesy of pixabay and JRAQUILES.)

 (For more devotions, visit Christian Devotions.)

 DEVOTION BY Nwosu Ugochi POSTED 2/11/2024 6:00:01 AM ON Colossians 3:13 NCV

 Two out of my five brothers had a horrendous and prolonged quarrel.
 They did not see eye to eye.
 Not even my mother could settle this before she died.

 Then, weeks after my mother’s burial, my father did something that shocked me.
 Early one morning, he went to the house of the younger of the two brothers, knelt before him and his wife, and asked them to forgive the elder brother.